rareddy/teiid-openshift-demo/README.md

 $ mvn clean fabric8:deploy -Popenshift
 ```

 Once the build is completed, go back OpenShift web-console application and make sure you do not have any errors with deployment.
-Now go to "Applications/Routes" and find the OData endpoint for your service and append  `/odata4/Portfolio/Accounts/PRODUCT` to see the PRODUCT table data.
+Now go to "Applications/Routes" and find the OData endpoint for your service and append  `/odata4/teiid-openshift-demo/accounts/product` to see the PRODUCT table data.
+For ex: http://teiid-openshift-demo-odata-myproject.192.168.42.70.nip.io/odata4/teiid-openshift-demo/accounts/product